anyei/CustomDataSync/README.md

 - JWT
     - A Java Web Token (JWT), this is a token generated in order to authenticate against the target org you wish to push data to.
 Please look at the section **How to generate a JWT** to learn more about it.
 - Domain
-    - A salesforce base domain for the target org.
+    - A salesforce base domain for the target org (either https://login.salesforce.com or https://test.salesforce.com).
 - External Id Field
     - The external id field which is used to perform upsert operations for the target object, the value must be the same as the custom label **customDataSyncFixedExternalId**